COISPA/RDBqc/RDBqc/README.md

 ### LW params in GP_tab in table check

-The function allows to check the length-weight parameters included in the GP table for a selected species.
+The function `MEDBS_LW_check` allows to check the length-weight parameters included in the GP table for a selected species.
 The function returns a summary table.

 ``` r
 results <- MEDBS_LW_check(GP_tab_example,"MUT","ITA","18")